Quantifying the dust in SN 2012aw and iPTF14hls with ORBYTS: Introduction

 Many authors have noted the presence of red-blue asymmetries in the line profiles of CCSNe \citep{Smith2008, Mauerhan2012, Gall2014,Milisavljevic2012}.
 Dust mass measurements of SN~1987A between 714 and 3604 days by \citet{Bevan2016} using {\sc damocles} were in agreement with the work of \citet{Wesson2015} who modelled its IR SEDs at similar epochs, both finding that by day 3604 the dust mass in SN~1987A had reached $\sim$0.1 M$_{\odot}$, and that the dust mass increase with time could be fitted with a sigmoid function. {\sc damocles} has since been applied to other objects such as SN~1980K, SN~1993J, Cas~A \citep{Bevan2017} and SN~2005ip \citep{Bevan2019}, with all these objects being found to have dust masses $>$0.1~M$_\odot$. \citet{Niculescu-Duvaz2022} used {\sc damocles} to model the multi-epoch optical spectra of 13 CCSNe aged between 5-60 years, compiling the most comprehensive set of very late-epoch CCSN ejecta dust measurements made to date.
 They confirmed that, on average, the dust mass growth could be fitted by a sigmoid curve, saturating on a timescale of $\sim$30 years at a value of 0.42$^{+0.09}_{-0.05}$~M$_\odot$. \\ \\ However, there are not yet enough CCSN dust mass estimates available to be able to discern correlations between dust mass, grain size and CCSN properties such as SN sub-type and progenitor mass.
 In this work, we aim to add to the sample of CCSNe that have derived dust masses with robustly quantified uncertainties across a range of epochs.
 We also try, where possible, to constrain the dust grain size and composition.
-These parameters can help constrain reverse shock dust destruction rates, which have been deduced to range between 0-100\% \citep{Nath, Silvia2010, Bocchio2014, Micelotta2016, Kirchschlager2019, Slavin2020, Priestley2021,Kirchschlager2020}, and which are strongly dependent on the properties adopted for the dust. \\ \\ Section 2 describes the ORBYTS programme, through which part of this work was done, whilst Section 3 summarises the optical spectra of SN 2012aw and iPTF14hls modelled in this paper.
+These parameters can help constrain reverse shock dust destruction rates, which have been deduced to range between 0-100\% \citep{Nath, Silvia2010, Bocchio2014, Micelotta2016, Kirchschlager2019, Slavin2020, Priestley2021,Kirchschlager2020}, and which are strongly dependent on the properties adopted for the dust. \\ \\ In this paper we present late epoch (days 752 to 1863) optical spectra of two Type~IIP CCSNe, SN~2012aw and iPTF14hls.
+Both show pronounced red-blue line asymmetries, with blue-shifted emission peaks attributable to internal dust attenuating more light from the red-shifted far side of the ejecta than from the blue-shifted near side.
+From spectropolarimetry of SN~2012aw obtained between days 16-120 after outburst, a period when the optical line profiles still showed P~Cygni profiles, \citet{Dessart2021} deduced the presence of significant asymmetry in its ejecta.
+If ejecta asymmetries played a major role in shaping later epoch emission line profiles then we might expect to encounter equal numbers of CCSNe showing blue-shifted or red-shifted emission line peaks.
+In fact, the late-epoch spectral study by \citet{Niculescu-Duvaz2022} found only blue-shifted emission line peaks amongst their sample.
+SN~1941C, observed in 2019 by \citet{Fesen2020}, is a rare example of a CCSN showing a net red-shifted late epoch emission line profile. \\ \\ Section 2 describes the ORBYTS programme, through which part of this work was done, whilst Section 3 summarises the optical spectra of SN 2012aw and iPTF14hls modelled in this paper.
 There is no particular motivation behind the selection of these two CCSNe: iPTF14hls was found by students during an exercise searching through the wiserep archive to find objects with broad-line emission, and SN 2012aw was randomly chosen for students to model from the Gemini GMOS and Xshooter late-time CCSNe survey presented in Wesson et al. in prep 2022. it exhibited a fairly smooth and uncomplicated line model, which was ideal for testing the GUI Section 4 outlines the {\sc damocles} code and the methodology used to model the observed emission lines, whereas Section 5 describes a GUI wrapper written for {\sc damocles} to facilitate a more efficient and clear modelling process, which was deployed through the ORBYTS programme.
 Sections 6 and 7 present the results of our models of the H$\alpha$ line in SN 2012aw and iPTF14hls, and in Section 8 we present our conclusions.